Getting older can be an exciting and enjoyable experience. Here’s how.

 It happens to everyone.
 I used to beat myself up about it, but now I just accept it as the natural ebb-and-flow of self-care.

-I encourage you, if you are on a winning streak with your own workouts but then lapse, release yourself from shame and guilt.
-Try to have a sense of humor about it and get back to the gym as soon as you can.
+If you are on a winning streak with your workouts but then lapse, I encourage you to release yourself from shame and guilt.
+Try to have a sense of humor and get back to the gym as soon as possible.

 A good wellness regimen engages the full circle of fitness: